Permanent memorial unveiled in tribute to slain city inspector Greg 'Ziggy' Zyszkiewicz

 The Department of Neighborhood Services is allowing workers to wear the words "Ziggy Strong" on their sleeves as a form of tribute.

-He widow embracing one of the shirts after the ceremony.
+His widow wore one of the shirts after the ceremony.

 Several people have been arrested for the crime.